 Today, the Big Five are considered to be universally valid and their existence scientifically proven.
 Questionnaires on the Big Five personality traits are often used, among other things, in recruitment tests or career counselling.
 In the meantime, a Big Five personality test can also be carried out online free of charge.

 The Big Five personality traits provide information about your own personality and help you to get to know yourself better.
-A personality profile such as the Big Five can give you clarity about your strengths and weaknesses, your preferences and
+A personality profile like the Big Five can give you clarity about your strengths and weaknesses, your likes and dislikes.
+And it is also essential to know where you currently stand in order to develop yourself personally.

 With the Big Five personality traits there is no right or wrong, because every person is unique and individual.
 The important thing is to find the environment that suits one's own character traits fits - both professionally and socially.